ayates67/CircuitPython/README.md

 <img src="https://github.com/ayates67/CircuitPython/blob/main/media/photo%20int%20wiring.PNG?raw=true">

 ### Reflection
 For this assignment got it done relativly fast.
 I got the wiring done and then used a code that I found from another classmate.
-Mr. H helped me find a problem with my wiring.
-Once I got that done, I was done with everything and the code and photoint were working.
+I found a problem with my wiring.
+Once I got that fixeed, I was done with everything and the code and photoint were working smoothly.